Renaissance, Reformation and Influence of Calvin and Knox on American Revolution - American Minute with Bill Federer

 The Earl of Bothwell tried to raise forces to return Mary-Queen of Scots to her throne, but he was captured in Norway and died in prison.

-Mary-Queen of Scots fled to England in 1568 to be protected by her cousin, Queen Elizabeth I, who ended up putting her into forced custody for 19 years.
+Mary-Queen of Scots fled to England in 1568 to be protected by her cousin, Queen Elizabeth the First.
+Instead of protection, she was involuntarily held in custody for 19 years.

-Elizabeth was the daughter of Henry VIII by Anne Boleyn.
+Elizabeth was the daughter of Henry the Eighth by Anne Boleyn.

-The fate of Henry VIII's six wives were:
+The fate of Henry the Eighth's six wives were:

 1) Catherine of Aragon, divorced;